Tech Stack & Dev Notes

 Architecture

-TW 3002 AI has three deploy targets, all hosted on Cloudflare and auto-deployed on every push to main:
+TW 3002 AI has three deploy targets, all hosted on Cloudflare.
+The web client and marketing/docs site auto-deploy on every push to main; the API Worker is deployed separately:

 | Layer | Stack | URL |